*This is not a sponsored post – specific brands mentioned are purely for informational purposes*

 - Cook vegetables in extra oil or vegan butter

 - Make mashed potatoes with extra vegan butter

-- Add protein powder or silken tofu and fats like avocado, flaxseed oil, almond butter, or chia seeds to smoothies
+- Add protein powder or silken tofu and vegan fats like avocado, flaxseed oil, almond butter, or chia seeds to smoothies

 - Spread plenty of avocado, vegan pesto, or hummus on sandwiches

 - Add peanut or almond butter to oatmeal, toast, and bagels and top with dried fruit